Selling Residential Property

 They spoke with the broker recommended by Clearman Lawyers and understood that although the finance condition was 21 days, most lenders’ finance offer expires after 90 days.
 After discussing the finance condition in detail with us and the broker, they were comfortable enough with their financial position to confirm finance.

 Then 20 months went by quickly and we received a notice from the seller that the apartment was built and ready to settle in 21 days.
 The broker helped them to make an updated application for finance and we helped them to make sure that funds were ready from their bank and their own contribution to settle.
 Reach out to start working with us now.

 Buying Vacant Residential Land

-Chris and Patricia had been talking about building their own home in Cannon Hill for their growing family for more than six months.
+Chris: and Patricia had been talking about building their own home in Cannon Hill for their growing family for more than six months.
 As Chris was driving to work one morning he saw three lots for sale right near their local shops.
 They called the agent that evening and then called Clearman Lawyers when the agent asked them to complete an Expression of Interest form and pay some money.

 They then asked the agent to send through the draft contract so we could help them review it.
 We strongly recommended a soil test special condition to make sure they were in control of the process just in case engineering works were needed because of unstable soil.